 (Pictured: Tamanawas and Wahclella Falls by Joshua Meador)

 White River, Bennett Pass and Barlow Sno-Parks: These snow parks around Mt.
 Hood offer dog-friendly, cross-country ski and snowshoe trails.
 White River Sno-Park is among the most popular, thanks to its breathtaking views of the White River Canyon and Mt.
 Hood.
 If you go, mid-week is best.

 Pocket Creek Sno-Park: The Pocket Creek trail system is less popular than nearby Teacup Lake, which is groomed yet off-limits to dogs.
 There are numerous loops from this park, including a 6-mile loop connecting the Pocket Creek and Meadows Creek trails.
 Dogs are allowed off-leash but must be under control.

 Dog Daycare: On powder days, when we hit the ski slopes, Dufur loves to go to Cascade Pet Camp, where, depending on the lift lines, he often has more fun than we do.
 It’s conveniently located on Highway 35 on the way to all the local ski resorts.

 (Pictured: Bennett Pass and White River Sno-Parks by Nickie Bournias)

 Know Before You Go

 Trail Etiquette: Most hiking trails and some ski trails require dogs be on a leash and/or under voice command because our furry friends may disturb sensitive areas, disrupt nesting birds and spread noxious weeds.
-Always clean up after pets.
+Always clean up after pets and follow these Leave No Trace tips.
 Most trailheads will have signs posted.